Thirty-three deformation classes of compact hyperk\"ahler orbifolds: Introduction

 \subsection{What remains to be explored in dimension 4}

-Already in dimension 4, many tracks remain to be explore in order to find more examples of irreducible symplectic orbifolds.
-As mention above an irreducible symplectic orbifold $Y$ can be obtained as a terminalization of a quotient $X/G$ with at least 4 possibilities for $X$.
+\footnote{Several of the cases listed below have been studied during the referring process of this paper.
+Up to my knowledge all the new works are mentioned in this section.} Already in dimension 4, many directions remain to be explored in order to find more examples of irreducible symplectic orbifolds.
+As mentioned above an irreducible symplectic orbifold $Y$ can be obtained as a terminalization of a quotient $X/G$ with at least 4 possibilities for $X$.